Razaklekan113/Django-Project/README.md

-This is a django app, of rendering a tempalate form to the browser,
+# This is a django app, of rendering a tempalate form to the browser

 Whereby u can add and additional data to the data base using the form,